shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 ### Routing and routes definition

-In the Shopware administration we're using the [`vue-router` plugin](https://router.vuejs.org/en/) which is nicely integrated into Vue.js and abstracted using our module manifest.
+In the Shopware\Core administration we're using the [`vue-router` plugin](https://router.vuejs.org/en/) which is nicely integrated into Vue.js and abstracted using our module manifest.
 Please keep in mind that your module isn't accessible in the administration interface when no route is defined.
 The module factory which registers the module will throw warnings in the developer console.

 ```js
 import { Module } from 'src/core/shopware';